davinci2105/BDD_FRCNN_Tailored/README.md

 ## Conclusion

-This project demonstrates the effectiveness of Faster R-CNN for object detection on the BDD100K dataset.
-The model achieved satisfactory results but has room for improvement.
-The findings highlight areas for further research and development, including addressing class imbalance and improving detection accuracy.
+This project uses Faster R-CNN with Unet and low light enhancement layers with hybrid loss for object detection on the BDD100K dataset.